QuTech-Delft/qne-adk/README.md

 ## More documentation
-More documentation on how to use these commands and what the purpose of the files are that are created and how to edit them can be found on the Quantum Network Explorer [website](https://beta.quantum-network.com/adk)
+More documentation about these commands and about the files that are generated can be found in the QNE-ADK user guide on the Quantum Network Explorer [website](https://beta.quantum-network.com/qne-adk).